rohankanhaisingh/Custom-Discord-Rich-Presence/Custom Discord Rich Presence/documentation/how to create an application.md

 ## Getting ready to use the RPC application
 Nice!
 You have succesfully setup your Discord application, now its ready to be used in the RPC application.

 Now, go the tab 'General information'.
 And copy your application ID.
+You will use your application ID for the RPC application.

 ![06](https://cdn.discordapp.com/attachments/857190128405184512/884482921996644383/unknown.png)